linode/docs/docs/tools-reference/custom-kernels-distros/install-alpine-linux-on-your-linode.md

 1. Familiarize yourself with [Lish](/docs/networking/using-the-linode-shell-lish), as most of this guide will require an out-of-band connection.

-2. Back up *all* data on the images on which you intend to install Alpine.
-Installing Alpine in this manner will destroy all existing data on the disk images you install it on.
+2. Installing Alpine in this manner will destroy all existing data on the installation target disks.
+Back up *all* data on the disks which you intend to install Alpine on.

 3. The initial portion of this guide involves creating the disk images, so you make sure you have plenty of free space for them.
-A minimal installation of Alpine requires less than 1 GB, but depending on your data storage and software needs, you may want to allow for more.
+A minimal installation of Alpine requires less than 1 GB, but depending on your needs, you may want to allow for more.

 4. This guide assumes a consistent present working directory, meaning all commands should be run from the same directory.
 In most cases, it will be `/alpine` or a chroot of said directory.